fraz3alpha/nerdy-day-trips/_posts/2017-12-31-derwent-pencil-museum.markdown

   wikipedia: ""
   url: https://www.derwentart.com/en/gb/7523/derwent-pencil-museum
 ---
-The Pencil Museum is awesome, but was closed due to flooding when I was nearby!
+The Derwent Pencil Museum is awesome, but was closed due to flooding when I was nearby!

 {% google_map zoom="16" %}